dk2127/nd25C_A_P_S/README.md

 We will leverage what we’ve learned throughout the program to build a data science project, for Starbucks Offer Analytics.

-We have data set contains simulated data that mimics customer behavior on the Starbucks rewards mobile app.
+We have datasets containing simulated data that mimics customer behavior on the Starbucks rewards mobile app.
 Once every few days, Starbucks sends out an offer to users of the mobile app.
 An offer can be merely an advertisement for a drink or an actual offer such as a discount or BOGO (buy one get one free).
 Some users might not receive any offer during certain weeks.
 Not all users receive the same offer, and that is the challenge to solve with this data set.
 This data set is a simplified version of the real Starbucks app because the underlying simulator only has one product whereas Starbucks actually sells dozens of products.

 ## Objective